PulpSpy/Confluence/2024/Satoshi.md

 | Courts           | A six week trial gave legal consideration to ownership of Bitcoin's technology vis-a-vis whether a candidate is Satoshi; finding the candidate is overwhelmingly not, on balance of probabilities. |
 | Journalists      | L. McGrath Goodman reports threats of violence in retaliation for her article identify a Satoshi candidate. |

-[^1]: Note that the extortion of H. Finney was motivated by Finney's large holdings of BTC, not specifically for being Satoshi Nakamoto; however like Finney, Nakamoto holds BTC of great value.

-Generally, academics have maintained an aversion to the subject of Satoshi's identity, chalking up endeavours to uncover it as gossip, speculation, and not in the realm of science.
-Our position is that the subject of Satoshi matters to enough people (see table above) that academics should no longer remain quiet.
-This article does not affirm new attempts to de-anonymize Satoshi.
-Rather we believe those with relevant expertise can help establish rules of evidence and ensure that weak evidence is not left unquestioned.

-One main takeaway can be visualized as follows: image taking everyone on earth alive in 2008 and filtering out candidates based on every detail we know about Satoshi Nakamoto.
+The main takeaway of this article can be visualized as follows: imagine taking everyone on earth alive in 2008 and placing them in a (hypothetically large) room.
+We then filtering out candidates based on every detail we know about Satoshi Nakamoto.
 How many people are left?
 One?
 A dozen?
 The facts known about Satoshi are scarce, sparse, and scant.
-You cannot do much better than being left with a small city, like Boise, Idaho, of candidates.
-In other words, in the absence of new evidence, it is not worth pursuing.
+We argue, you cannot do much better than being left with a small city of candidates, something like Portland.
+In other words, in the absence of new evidence, it is not worth pursuing Satoshi.

-## A Preview of the Evidence
+## A preview of the evidence

 Journalists (and others) seeking to identify Satoshi Nakamoto will argue about their candidate using a set of evidence (or a "fact pattern)".
 But the evidence needs to be part of a larger framework to establish if the facts are meaningful, sufficient, and complete.
 There is also the possibility of bias.
 Our goal is to outline (1) possible frameworks, (2) possible biases, and (3) possible evidence.
 A takeaway is that investigators should be more rigours in terms of (1), and guard better against (2), as most of the evidence (3) is not conclusive enough to be relied on alone.